 If this move is too challenging, drop to your bottom knee and keep the top leg straight to lift it.

-- Grip a dumbbell (holding it vertical) in front of your body and stand slightly wider than hip-width apart.
+- Grip a dumbbell (holding it vertical) in front of your body at chest height, elbows close to your sides.

 - Stand with your legs shoulder-width apart holding dumbbells by your side.